wanxianliang/kdeconnect-enhancer/README.md

-Kdeconnect is a very useful app for sync diffrent devices,You can get more info In Local website
+Kdeconnect is a very useful app for sync diffrent devices,You can get more info In follow website

 Multi-platform app that allows your devices to communicate